 4. Where to Stay – Hotels & Accommodations

-Here’s a selection of accommodation for every budget:
+Here’s a selection of accommodation for different budgets:

-• Mid-range: LH La Funtana (Santa Teresa Gallura) – Cozy, authentic, and well-located.
+- LH la Funtana (Santa Teresa Gallura) – Cozy, authentic, with pool, well-located.

 For a more authentic experience, consider staying at an agriturismo (farm stay) inland, particularly around Tempio Pausania.